What Is The Wolf Golf Game?

 There are various variations to the rules of the Wolf golf betting game, in particular when it comes to scoring points.
-But, in essence, one player is designated to be the Wolf before each hole, and this is decided by rotation.
-The Wolf then decides whether to hunt alone against his three opponents, or in partnership with one of them.
-From there, the hole is won by the better ball score.
+But, in essence, one player is designated the Wolf before each hole, and this is decided by rotation.
+The Wolf then decides whether to hunt alone against his three opponents or in partnership with one of them.
+The hole is won by whichever team has the better ball score.

-The Wolf will then decide before or after the tee shots whether he will play alone - as Lone Wolf - or play with one of the others.
+The player who tees off last is the Wolf.
+He chooses whether to play alone or to play with one of the others.
 He can make this decision at various set times.
-When he does, it will determine the stake.
+When he does it determines what the stake is.

-If the Wolf decides to hunt in a pack, then he is only allowed to choose a partner after that person has played their drive and before the next drive is taken.
+Or the Wolf can decide to hunt in a pack by taking a partner.
+The Wolf is only allowed to choose a partner after that person has played their drive and before the next drive is taken.
 (This stops the Wolf from being able to watch all the other three tee of and simply choosing to play with the player who hit the best drive.)